Non-collapsed spaces with Ricci curvature bounded from below: Non-collapsed spaces

 \subsection{Non-collapsed and collapsed convergence}

 Having at disposal the `continuity of volume' granted by Theorem \ref{thm:contvol} and the `dimension gap' Theorem \ref{thm:dimgap} we can now easily obtain the stability of the class of $\ncRCD(K,N)$ spaces as stated in Theorem \ref{thm:stabnc}: \begin{proofb}{\bf of Theorem \ref{thm:stabnc}} \\ {$\mathbf{ (i)}$} The fact that the $\lims$ is actually a $\lim$ is a direct consequence of Theorem \ref{thm:contvol} (recall also \eqref{eq:hnsfere}).
-By the compactness of the class of $\RCD(K,N)$ spaces, up to pass to a subsequence, not relabeled, we can assume that there is a Radon measure $\mm$ on $\X$ such that $(\X_{n},\sfd_{n},\HH^N,x_{n})$ pmGH-converge to $(\X,\sfd,\mm,x)$ and to conclude it is sufficient to prove that $\mm=\HH^N$, as this will in particular imply that the limit space does not depend on the particular converging subsequence chosen.
+This and the compactness of the class of $\RCD(K,N)$ spaces (see \eqref{eq:Gcomp}) ensure that up to pass to a subsequence, not relabeled, we can assume that there is a Radon measure $\mm_\infty$ on $\X_\infty$ such that $(\X_{n},\sfd_{n},\HH^N,x_{n})$ pmGH-converge to $(\X_\infty,\sfd_\infty,\mm_\infty,x)$ and to conclude it is sufficient to prove that $\mm_\infty=\HH^N$, as this will in particular imply that the limit { metric measure } space does not depend on the particular converging subsequence chosen.

-By Theorems \ref{thm:stabweak}, \ref{thm:wncpropp} and point $(i)$ of Lemma \ref{lm:propt} we know that $\mm=\vartheta\HH^N$ for some $\vartheta\leq 1$, so that our aim is to prove that $\vartheta=1$ $\mm$-a.e..
+By Theorems \ref{thm:stabweak}, \ref{thm:wncpropp} and point $(i)$ of Lemma \ref{lm:propt} we know that $\mm_\infty=\vartheta\HH^N$ for some $\vartheta\leq 1$, so that our aim is to prove that $\vartheta=1$ $\mm_\infty$-a.e..
 If not, there would exist $y_\infty\in\X_\infty$ and $r>0$ such that

 Now find a sequence $y_n\stackrel{GH}\to y_\infty$ (recall \eqref{eq:exseq}), notice that $\sfd_{\rm GH}(\bar B_r^{\X_n}(y_n),\bar B_r^{\X_\infty}(y_\infty))\to 0$ as $n\to\infty$ and use Theorem \ref{thm:contvol} to obtain